Program Director

 Jessica Heaton

-Jessica Heaton has taught music to K-12 students for eight years; three years in Winslow, Arizona as a high school, junior high, and elementary school choir and orchestra teacher; and the last five years as the music specialist at Canyon Crest Elementary in the Provo City School District.
-She is currently finishing a Master’s in Music Education from Brigham Young University, and holds a Bachelor’s in Music Education from Brigham Young University–Idaho.
-Trained in the Kodály approach to music education, she is Level III Kodály certified from the InterMuse certification program at BYU and currently serves as President of the Utah Fellowship of Local Kodály Specialists (UFOLKS), an affiliate chapter of the Organization of American Kodály Educators (OAKE).
-Jessica has received a Winslow Employee of the month award in 2017, the Provo Way award in 2021, and conducted the Provo Elementary Festival/Honor Choirs in 2019.
-Jessica is our Level I Conducting instructor.
+Trained in the Kodály approach, Jessica is Level III Kodály certified through the InterMuse program at BYU and currently serves as President of the Utah Fellowship of Local Kodály Specialists (UFOLKS), an affiliate of the Organization of American Kodály Educators (OAKE).
+She has received the Winslow Employee of the Month award (2017) and the Provo Way Award (2021), and conducted the Provo Elementary Festival/Honor Choirs in 2019.

 Dr. Jerry L. Jaccard